The DACC’s indoor, heated pool is the perfect place for you and/or your children to take swimming lessons!

 The DACC swim lesson program operates on a monthly basis from September through May.
 Summer swim lessons are June through August and run Monday through Thursday for two straight weeks.

 Lessons can be registered for at the DACC front desk or online.
-Click the button below to sign-up for any of the swim lessons currently available:
+Click the button below to sign-up for any of the swim lessons currently available.
+Adult swim lessons are offered on a private or small group basis.
+Please call the DACC if you are interested in Adult Lessons.

 BABY FISH I and II: